Tanevski Lab

 Our group focuses on problem driven development of AI/ML approaches to data exploration, hypothesis generation and computational scientific discovery to facilitate translational biomedicine.

-We currently focus on representation learning and (un-)supervised analysis of spatial omics data.
+We work on representation learning and (un-)supervised analysis of spatial omics data.
 We develop new and extend existing explainable, scalable and readily deployable methods for multi-view learning, graph neural networks, metaheuristic optimization and optimal transport to:

 Our interest is to address questions of structure-function relationships in disease, progression and response to treatment.